-Eucalyptus sucker, or psyllid, is a species of insect closely related to aphids.
+Eucalyptus Sucker, or psyllid, is a species of insect closely related to aphids.
 They feed in the same way, by sucking the sap from plant leaves.
 They are also referred to as 'jumping plant lice'; because they have long hind legs that they used to jump from leaf to leaf, similar to a leafhopper.
-These suckers are an invasive species originating in Australia, which became established in Britain during the 1920s.
-They are now widespread throughout the UK.
+They're an invasive species, originating in Australia.

 A good food resource for predatory insects.

 This species is easily recognised in the UK as it's the only psyllid belonging to the Ctenarytaina genera in the country.
 Adults are pale yellow, reaching 4mm big.
 Their head-plate, or dorsum, are dark brown.
 Nymphs look like mini versions of the adult, are tiny (1.5mm), and wingless.
 They become covered with copious amounts of honeydew, making the infected site prone to black sooty mould.
 Eggs are even smaller and pale yellow.
 Eggs are laid singularly so are difficult to see with the naked eye.